 Trusts & 529 Plans (other than College Illinois)

 If you are a recipient of a trust or participate in a 529 plan (other than College Illinois), it is your responsibility to contact the provider and request that they send a check to the college to pay for your tuition.
 The check should be made payable to 'Elgin Community College' and needs to arrive in the Student Accounts Office by the tuition due date to avoid being dropped for non-payment.
 Please make sure that your name and student ID number are referenced on the check.
 The student is responsible for any charges that will not be covered by the trust or plan.
 It is also important to check with the Student Accounts Office whenever schedule changes are made.

 If you live in another community college district, you must first visit that college to obtain a joint agreement request form.
 This form must be turned into the Registration and Records Office when you enroll.
 A new form is required each term View joint agreement programs.

 Third Party Sponsors

-If your tuition will be paid for by a third party, you must obtain either an application for company sponsorship or obtain a voucher indicating the third party's willingness to be billed for your classes.
+If your tuition is paid for by a third party, you must obtain either an application for company sponsorship or get a voucher indicating the third party's willingness to be billed for your classes.
 A new application or voucher is required each term and must be turned into the Student Accounts Office, Building B, Room B151, the same day you register to ensure you will not be dropped from your classes.
 The college will submit an invoice to third party sponsors after mid-term to ensure all registrations are complete.

 Employer Reimbursed Tuition